TABLE OF CONTENTS

 Online Marijuana College

 Are you interested in learning more about opening a dispensary in California?
-If you’re looking to understand the basics of cannabis and need additional help properly filling out the license application, sign up for Cannabis Training U’s online cannabis college.
-One of our seven marijuana courses covers how to open a dispensary and delivery service.
+If you’re looking to understand the basics of cannabis and need additional help properly filling out the license application, sign up for Cannabis Training University’s online cannabis college.
+One of our seven marijuana courses covers how to open a dispensary.

 The 15-lesson video prepares you to operate a turnkey operation.
 Enroll from anywhere in the world to learn about forming a corporation, securing financing, obtaining business insurance, finding a location, setting up security systems, developing a budget, forming a collecting, and stocking dispensary shelves with the most popular cannabis products.